Presented by the National Screen Institute – Canada (NSI)

 - Resume clearly stating your education and/or industry experience and/or work experience in a related field.

-- A letter of expectation describing what you hope to gain from the course and areas of interest in the film and television industry.
+- A letter of expectation describing what you hope to gain from the course and areas of interest in the film, television and digital media industries.

-- A letter of support or reference (this should be a person who can discuss the qualities you possess that would make you suitable for this course such as your boss or teacher).
+- A letter of support or reference (this should be a current or former teacher/employer who can discuss the qualities you possess that would make you suitable for this course).

 - If you live outside Winnipeg, you must explain how you will cover the cost of travel and accommodation to attend the course.
 NSI does not cover these costs.